smncd/smncd/README.md

 ## Quick facts
 - Creative Web Developer and UI Designer. 💻
-- Many years experience as a Climate Justice activist. 🌍🍉
+- Many years experience as a Climate Justice organiser. 🌍🍉
 - Enjoying the intersection of aesthetic expression, human-first design, and durable technical functionality.

 ## What I'm currently up to